An Efficient Algorithmic Way to Construct Boltzmann Machine Representations for Arbitrary Stabilizer Code: Introduction

-One central problem in studying RBM states is to understand their representational power.
-Although many numerical results have been given, There are very few analytical results about the exact representational power of RBM states.
-In Ref. \cite{Deng2017a} the exact analytic RBM parameters of toric code states and 1D symmetry-protected topological cluster state are given.
-RBM architecture for graph state is given in \cite{gao2017efficient}.
-In Ref. \cite{jia2018efficient}, we try to prove the representational power of RBM states in stabilizer formalism which is much more general and subsumes the above results as special cases.
-We prove that there exits sparse RBM architecture for many special type of stabilizer groups for which the generators only contain the tensor products of $X$ or $Z$ (hereinafter, we denote Pauli matrices by $X$,$Y$ and $Z$ as conventionally done in error-correcting code theory).
-And we apply the result to give an exact RBM architecture for surface code with boundary and defect.
+A central problem in the study of RBM states is to understand their representational power.
+Although the universality of RBMs has long been established \cite{le2008representational}, the number of hidden neurons required to represent an arbitrary distribution generally scales exponentially, rendering such constructions impractical.
+For RBM-based quantum states, despite numerous numerical investigations, analytical results remain scarce.

-In this work, we comprehensively investigate the RBM representation for stabilizer code \cite{gottesman1997stabilizer,Gottesman1998}.
-An algorithmic way to construct RBM parameters of arbitrary given stabilizer group is given, which, together with the result of \cite{jia2018efficient}, give a complete solution of the problem to understand the representational power of RBM in stabilizer formalism.
-We begin by recalling some basic notions of RBM states and stabilizer code.
+Notable analytical results on RBM representations for specific quantum states include the toric code state \cite{Deng2017a}, the one-dimensional symmetry-protected topological (SPT) cluster state \cite{Deng2017a}, and the graph state \cite{gao2017efficient}.
+In Ref.~\cite{jia2018efficient}, we investigated the RBM representation of the planar code within the stabilizer formalism and explicitly constructed sparse RBM architectures for specific stabilizer groups.
+However, a general construction remains elusive.
+Since the publication of the preprint version of this work, several studies have further explored neural network representations of code states of stabilizer codes (or equivalently ground state of local commutative Hamiltonian); see, for example, Refs.~\cite{pei2021compact,Chen2025RBM,zheng2019RBM}.

-\emph{Preliminary notions.}\textemdash A restricted Boltzmann machine is a neural network consists of two layers, the hidden one and the visible one.
-Hidden and visible neurons are neurons contained in hidden layer and visible layer respectively and are denoted by $h_j$ and $v_i$ respectively.
-Hidden neurons $h_j$ and visible neurons $v_i$ are connected with each other by weight $W_{ij}$, but there is no intra-layer connections.
-Each neuron has its own bias, denoted by $b_j$ for hidden neuron $h_j$ and $a_i$ for visible neuron $v_i$.
-To represent a quantum many-body state, we assume the local freedoms are represented by visible neurons.
-To characterize a quantum state $|\Psi\rangle=\sum_{\mathbf{v}}\Psi(\mathbf{v})|\mathbf{v}\rangle$ (where $\mathbf{v}$ represents $v_1\cdots v_n$ and $|\mathbf{v}\rangle=|v_1\rangle\otimes\cdots\otimes |v_n\rangle$), we only need to give the value of function $\Psi(v_1,\cdots,v_N)$ for all series of of input values.
-For RBM states it is given by
+In this work, we comprehensively investigate the RBM representation for stabilizer code states \cite{gottesman1997stabilizer,Gottesman1998} which cover a large classes of states studied before.
+An algorithmic way to construct RBM parameters of an arbitrary stabilizer group is given, which gives a complete solution of the problem of understanding the representational power of RBM in the stabilizer formalism.